UA Style Guide

 Graduate degrees

-Use abbreviation with no periods; use a comma before the degree; no space between degree and class year.
+Use the degree abbreviation with no periods; use a comma before the degree; do not include a space between the degree and class year.

 Do not use an academic degree following a name in expository writing.